keboola/developers-docs/extend/component/running/index.md

 {: .image-popup}
 ![Job progress screenshot](/extend/component/running/sandbox-progress.png)

-The job will be usually executed very quickly, so you might as well go straight to **Storage** --- **Files** in KBC.
-There you will find a `data.zip` file with a sample data folder.
-You can now use this folder to run the component locally.
+The job will usually take slightly longer than the normal run job.
+When finished go to **Storage** --- **Files** in KBC.
+There you will find a `stage_0.zip` file with the data folder before the component was run and `stage_output.zip` before the component output mapping was supposed to be done.
+You can now use this folder from `stage_0.zip` to run the component locally.
+You should now be able to run the component with it:

-**Note:** If your component uses encryption, the input data API call will be disabled (for security reasons):

-    This API call is not supported for components that use the 'encrypt' flag.

-In that case you either have to craft the contents of the data directory manually or make a temporary copy of the component (even if it were with the same image) without the encryption turned on and work on the component copy.
-The new component won't be able to decrypt the encrypted values of the old one.

-If you successfully created the data folder, you should now be able to run the component with it:

     docker run --volume=/user/johndoe/data/:/data --memory=4000m --net=bridge -e KBC_RUNID=123456789 -e KBC_PROJECTID=123 -e KBC_DATADIR=/data/ -e KBC_CONFIGID=test-123 -i -t --entrypoint=/bin/bash quay.io/keboola/keboola-test.ex-docs-tutorial